TimStraube/Quadstar/README.md

 I used a quaternion based PID controller for my quadcopters.

-The PID controller as well as the flight dynamic model inplementation from [quadcopter_simcon](https://github.com/bobzwik/Quadcopter_SimCon) have been modified for this reposiory.
+The PID controller as well as the flight dynamic model inplementation from [quadcopter_simcon](https://github.com/bobzwik/Quadcopter_SimCon) have been modified for this repository.
 Big thanks to the creator.

 ### End2end policy